Early Leaders in Ophthalmology

 The Penn Department of Ophthalmology remains an international leader in clinical care, translational and basic research, and teaching.
 In 2010, Dr. Joan M. O’Brien became the eighth Chairman of the Department of Ophthalmology and the first woman to hold the position.
 With nearly 200 publications, Dr. O’Brien has received numerous honors for her contributions to the field of ocular oncology and ocular genetics, as well as teaching and mentoring.
 Dr. O’Brien's lab is currently conducting a large-scale National Eye Institute funded study on the genetics of primary open-angle glaucoma in African Americans.
 This study, which has recruited 10,000 participants in Philadelphia, is one of the largest genetic studies of African Americans to date, and the first focusing on glaucoma in this over-affected group.

 Since 2010, the Ophthalmology Department has expanded clinical services, and currently offers highly specialized care in 17 ophthalmic subspecialties.
-Penn continues to rank among the top two recipients of National Eye Institute funding, and the ophthalmology residency program is ranked in the top 5% nationwide for research output per alumnus.
+Penn continues to rank among the top five recipients of National Eye Institute funding, and the ophthalmology residency program is ranked in the top 5% nationwide for research output per alumnus.
 In addition to excellence in patient care, research, and teaching, the Department of Ophthalmology is committed to fostering a culture of diversity and mentorship, developing cross-departmental and cross-institutional collaborations for innovative research and individualized care, and building partnerships with the Philadelphia community to address local health needs.

 Scheie Eye Institute Recent Renovations